IronSocket Review 2020

 Netflix uses strong VPN detection technology that can easily identify between normal traffic and VPN traffic.

 Only 7 of its servers out of 90 allows P2P torrenting.
 These servers are located in Cyprus, Indonesia, Luxembourg, Netherlands, Russia, Taiwan, and Ukraine.

-IronSocket VPN also works best with Kodi, a streaming media player.
+IronSocket also works best with Kodi, a streaming media player.
 You have to install a VPN on Kodi first to access geo-restricted content and then start streaming.